longtongster/statistic-guide/README.md

 The objective of this repo is to have a summary on basic statistics and statistical test.

 #### ToDo
-- confounding - what is it
 - stats.zscore for outliers check
-- all these dependence internal validaty, external, etc
-- MCAR, missing complete at random, not at random etc
 - conditions that hold for certain tests
 - autocorrelation
 - maybe add at a later stage how many observations we should have for each test or group